Sobeston/zig.guide/chapter-1.md

 # Labelled Blocks

 Blocks in Zig are expressions and can be given labels, which are used to yield values.
 Here, we are using a label called blk.
-These can be used in anywhere expecting a value.
+Blocks yield values, meaning that they can be used in place of a value.
+The value of an empty block `{}` is a value of the type `void`.

 ```zig
 test "labelled blocks" {